taskcluster/taskcluster-docs/src/manual/integrations/github.md

 ### A simple .taskcluster.yml file

 The following `.taskcluster.yml` is used by the taskcluster-github project itself.
-It will run nodejs tests when a user opens, reopens, or updates a pull request.
+It will run nodejs tests when a user opens, reopens or updates a pull request.

 ```
 # The version is always required